 - MySQL Disk space – this data is not calculated as part of Disk Space Usage, but is a good number to watch when you are running multiple databases or if a database is getting so large that the website appears to be running slow.

-Disk space usage is displayed in units of megabytes in the left hand column.
+Disk space usage is displayed in units of megabytes in the right hand column.
 Since shared server accounts do not have a stated limit, you will see the symbol of infinity displayed after the forward slash.
 Although the web hosting plan states unlimited disk space, the available space is specifically for files that are actively used on your website.
 It is not to be used for file storage or archival purposes.
 For a more thorough explanation, please see our article on Unlimited Disk Space and Bandwidth.
 This article explains the limits as per the terms of service for the account.

 How to View your Bandwidth Usage in cPanel

 The cPanel provides a few different ways to view the bandwidth being used by your website.
 When you see this statistic in the Statistics column , you are looking at the bandwidth consumption for that day.
 Remember that bandwidth usage is the amount of data (in bits or bytes) transferred between the web server and the visitor’s internet browser.
 You can see even more specific data using clicking on the Bandwidth link.

 Here are the steps to see your bandwidth data in the cPanel:

 - In the right hand column, click on the link labeled Bandwidth.

 The Bandwidth Graphs and Charts

 When you click on the link, it will open and show you three graphs of the website traffic labeled 24 hours, Past week and Past year.
 After that you will see summary pie charts of usage.
 Each graph is broken down to HTTP, IMAP, POP3, SMTP, and FTP usage.

 You can also click on each pie graph and then see a breakdown of the month for ALL traffic and just the HTTP traffic.